openoms/lightning-api/source/index.html.md

 fee_limit | [FeeLimit](#feelimit) | The maximum number of satoshis that will be paid as a fee of the payment.
 This value can be represented either as a percentage of the amount being sent, or as a fixed amount of the maximum fee the user is willing the pay to send the payment. ignored_nodes | array bytes | A list of nodes to ignore during path finding. ignored_edges | [array EdgeLocator](#edgelocator) | A list of edges to ignore during path finding. source_pub_key | string | The source node where the request route should originated from.
-If empty, self is assumed.
+If empty, self is assumed. use_mission_control | bool | If set to true, edge probabilities from mission control will be used to get the optimal route.
 ### gRPC Response: QueryRoutesResponse